Complaints Procedure

 1. Mr Stewart will send you a letter or email acknowledging receipt of your complaint within a maximum of three working days of receiving the complaint, enclosing a copy of this procedure.

-3. The Partner will send you a written reply to your complaint, including his/her suggestions for resolving the matter, within 21 working days of Mr Stewart’s acknowledgement letter.
+3. Within 21 days of Mr Stewart’s acknowledgment the Partner will send you a written response to your complaint, including, if the complaint is upheld, his/her suggestions for resolving the matter.

-i. six years from the act or omission; or
+i. one year from the act or omission complained of; or

-ii. three years from the date you should reasonably have known there was cause for complaint.
+ii. one year from the date you should reasonably have known there was cause for complaint.

-In exceptional circumstances, the Legal Ombudsman may extend any of the above time limits to the extent she/he considers fair.
+The Legal Ombudsman may extend the above time limits to the extent that the Ombudsman considers it fair and reasonable in all the circumstances.

 Alternative complaints bodies such as ProMediate (www.promediate.co.uk) exist which are competent to deal with complaints about legal services should both you and we wish to use such a scheme.